awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 + [Authorization Based on Tags](#security_iam_service-with-iam-tags)
 + [IAM Roles](#security_iam_service-with-iam-roles)

-With IAM identity\-based policies, you can specify allowed or denied actions, and for some actions, the resources as well as the conditions under which actions are allowed or denied\.
+With IAM identity\-based policies, you can specify allowed or denied actions\.
+For some actions, you can specify the resources and conditions under which actions are allowed or denied\.
 Amazon VPC supports specific actions, resources, and condition keys\.
 To learn about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

 ## Actions<a name="security_iam_service-with-iam-id-based-policies-actions"></a>